 Analysis | What GOP civil war?
-Republicans insist all is well -- even as they attack each other.
+Republicans insist all is well — even as they attack each other.

 And former president Donald Trump used his CPAC speech Sunday to assure, “The Republican Party is united. … I think we have tremendous unity.”

 Even as Trump was saying this, though — actually in that ellipsis between the two comments about unity — Trump decried “a handful of Washington, D.C., establishment, political hacks” in the party.
 A couple moments before, he named 17 Republicans who supported his impeachment and called for the party to “get rid of them all.”
-And when he brought up McConnell moments later, a cacophony of boos rained down on the ballroom in Orlando.
+When he brought up McConnell moments later, a cacophony of boos rained down on the ballroom in Orlando.

 If Republicans truly aren’t divided, they sure have a funny way of showing it.
 Perhaps “civil war” isn’t an apt label for a conflict that seems to be rather one-sided as of now, with most of the party sticking by Trump.
 But it’s not so one-sided that Republicans don’t transparently fear what it could become in the months and years to come.
-And that’s thanks in no small part to Trump’s knack for fomenting — and often his desire to leverage — those internal divisions.
+That’s thanks in no small part to Trump’s knack for fomenting — and often his desire to leverage — those internal divisions.

 This has led to a series of historic breaks in the GOP of late.
 To wit: